open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 associated context.

-When propagated, the "p-value" as it is known will be interpreted as shown in the folowing table.
+When propagated, the "p-value" as it is known will be interpreted as shown in the following table.
 The p-value for known sampling probabilities is the negative base-2 logarithm of the probability, offset by +1 to so that the 0 p-value can be treated as unknown (for backwards compatibility):